TBarnhart2/DnD/content/Campaign Session Plans/Session 1.3.md

 #### Going to the Library
 **Known Info**
-- Book title is ""
+- Book title is "The Luminary Archive: A Historical Analysis of Magical Phenomena"
 - IDs are needed to get into the library for all members, which are handed to a front desk lady
 - Students and ex-faculty can get in
 - Library is open 24/7, and often has students and faculty studying inside